The Dos and Don'ts of Successful Filmmaking Common Mistakes and How to Avoid Them

 A combination of what to do and what not to do, this is ideal for introductory-level filmmaking students, as well as independents just starting out.

-The online support material includes deal memo templates, walkie talkie lingo, camera and sound reports, 1st AD roll call and additional information on Booming.
+The online support material includes deal memo templates, walkie-talkie lingo, camera and sound reports, first AD roll call, distribution and exhibition and additional information on booming.

 6 PRODUCTION DESIGN

 14 DIALOGUE & ADR